Stay midweek and save this winter! Click here for more info & book today!

 Awake feeling refreshed regardless of which lodging option you go for.
 If you opt for a Log House Balcony Room you can see stunning views of Thirteenth Lake; all bathrooms in the Log House have been recently renovated, and all rooms offer a rustic, comfortable feel.

-Guided hikes are offered at no cost to guests on Saturdays and Sundays through September that start at 10am and include a visit to historic Hooper Mine.
+Guided hikes are offered at no cost to guests on Saturdays and Sundays through September that start at 10 am and include a visit to historic Hooper Mine.
 Opt for the three-hour hike that goes on past the mine to William Blake Pond, or choose a one-hour hike option; both are rated as easy.
 If you’re visiting in September the leaves should be turning color creating amazing views.
 Coming in October?
 You can still enjoy picturesque colors.

-If it’s too cold for swimming at the beach a prime kayaking opportunity awaits at Thirteenth Lake.
+If it’s too cold for swimming at the beach, a prime kayaking opportunity awaits at Thirteenth Lake.
 The resort offers free use of kayaks and canoes to guests!
 Just make sure to dress appropriately for a fall trip around the lake to protect yourself from the wind.

 Corn hole is available to play, or, you might just spend your mealtime gazing at the lake, mountains, and then later, the stars.
 When you’re ready to turn in head back to your ultra-comfortable room to spend some time with a good book, or the Tea House rooms include televisions if you prefer to get a show in before bed.

-There are trails that go around Thirteenth Lake, you can opt for a guided hike if it’s a Saturday or Sunday, or check out further close-by options like Peaked Mountain (an 8.2-mile hike) or Balm of Gilead (a 1.5-mile hike that overlooks Thirteenth Lake).
+If you’re looking for another great day of hiking, there are trails that go around Thirteenth Lake, you can opt for a guided hike if it’s a Saturday or Sunday, or check out further close-by options like Peaked Mountain (an 8.2-mile hike) or Balm of Gilead (a 1.5-mile hike that overlooks Thirteenth Lake).
 In fact, you can even combine paddling with a hike – start by kayaking or canoeing across Thirteenth Lake and then hike up Peaked Mountain, which will shave 1.8 miles off the otherwise 8.2-mile hike.